 - Minority ethnic family origin with a high prevalence of diabetes

-If the woman has any of these risk factors, she would be offered a 75 g 2-hour OGTT at 24-28 weeks.
+If the woman has any of these risk factors, she can be offered a 75 g 2-hour OGTT at 24-28 weeks.

-It is also noted that if glucose is detected in urine during routine antenatal care, this may indicate undiagnosed gestational diabetes and they will undergo further testing as mentioned above.
+It is also noted that if glucose is detected in urine during routine antenatal care, this may indicate undiagnosed gestational diabetes and further testing as mentioned above may be recommended.

 When a woman has gestational diabetes, her doctor will usually request glucose testing throughout the rest of her pregnancy and after delivery to monitor her condition.

 People with diabetes who are taking insulin must monitor their blood glucose levels, several times a day, to see whether they need to alter their medications.
 This is usually done by placing a drop of blood from a finger prick onto a plastic indicator strip and then inserting the strip into a glucose meter, a small machine that provides a digital readout of the blood glucose.
-Many people with diabetes who are not taking insulin also monitor their blood glucose concentrations, but there is little evidence that this is clinically effective.
+Many people with diabetes who are not taking insulin also monitor their blood glucose concentrations.

 In those with suspected hypoglycaemia, glucose levels are used to help confirm a diagnosis (low glucose).
 Further investigations are needed to find the cause of hypoglycaemia.